grpc/proposal/A27-xds-global-load-balancing.md

 Because we are requesting one specific resource by name, the RDS response should include exactly one RouteConfiguration.
-However, the gRPC client should be tolerant of servers that may ignore the resource name in the request; if the server returns multiple resources, the client should look for the one with the name it asked for, and it should ignore the rest of the entries.
+However, the gRPC client must be tolerant of servers that may ignore the resource name in the request; if the server returns multiple resources, the client will look for the one with the name it asked for, and it will ignore the rest of the entries.

 #### RouteConfiguration Proto